cris1eckel/voting-api/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.sicredi.voting-service' is invalid and this project uses 'com.sicredi.votingservice' instead.
+* The original package name 'com.sicredi.voting-api' is invalid and this project uses 'com.sicredi.votingapi' instead.

 # Getting Started